 [START TABLE 6.1 HERE]

 Overview of SLCFs of interest for Chapter 6.
 For each SLCF, its source types, lifetime in the atmosphere, and associated radiatively active agent is given.
 Source type can be primary (emitted from source categories) and/or secondary (formed through atmospheric oxidation mechanisms in the atmosphere).
-Unless otherwise noted, the stated lifetime refers to tropospheric lifetime*.
-Climate effect of increased SLCFs is indicated as “+” for warming and “-“ for cooling.
-“Direct” is used for SLCFs exerting climate effects through their radiative forcing and “Indirect” for SLCFs which are precursors affecting the atmospheric burden of other climatically active compounds.
+Unless otherwise noted, the stated lifetime refers to tropospheric lifetime.* Climate effect of increased SLCFs is indicated as ‘+’ for warming and ‘–’ for cooling.
+‘Direct’ is used for SLCFs exerting climate effects through their radiative forcing and ‘Indirect’ for SLCFs which are precursors affecting the atmospheric burden of other climatically active compounds.
 Other processes through which SLCFs affect climate are listed where applicable.
-The World Health Organization (WHO) guidelines for air quality (AQ) are given, where applicable, to show which SLCFs are regulated for air quality purposes.
+The World Health Organization (WHO) guidelines for air quality (AQ) are given, where applicable, to show which SLCFs are regulated for air-quality purposes.